How to choose the right public roadmap tool for your product roadmap

 What we particularly love to see is when the users develop ideas amongst themselves, without any involvement from the team.
 It's wonderful to see how different people's minds work and which areas are most important or painful for them as they use our product.

-Public roadmap tools you can choose from
+Public roadmap tools to consider

 Trello